frankaemika/docs/source/franka_matlab/system_requirements.rst

 +------------------------+-------------------+------------------------+-------------------------------+

 .. note::
-   \*Starting with version 2.0.0, the toolbox includes prebuilt libfranka binaries, eliminating the need for manual installation.
+   \*Starting with version 2.0.0, the toolbox includes prebuilt libfranka, eliminating the need for manual installation.

 For detailed information about robot system requirements, see the `libfranka compatibility documentation <https://frankaemika.github.io/docs/compatibility.html>`_.